 When patients present with a complaint of blurred vision it is first necessary to define exactly what they mean - there may be different understandings of what blurred vision is.
 History and examination can reveal a number of causes in the primary care setting but referral to an ophthalmologist may be needed for confirmation/diagnosis or management of the problem.

 - Blurred vision - a single image that is seen indistinctly.
-Is this at distance, near or both?
+Establish whether this is at distance, near or both.

 - Decrease in peripheral vision - the patient may describe bumping into things or frequent scrapes when parking the car.

 - Alteration of a clear image - eg, micropsia/macropsia (image appears smaller or bigger) or metamorphopsia (distorted image).

 - Interference with a clear image (eg, floaters, flashes of light - photopsia).

 - Diplopia - monocular (the double vision remains when the uninvolved eye is occluded); binocular (the vision returns to normal on covering one eye), horizontal, vertical, oblique.

 - Other disturbances of vision - eg, iridescent vision (haloes, rainbows), dark adaptation problems or night blindness (nyctalopia), colour vision abnormalities.

 History of the presenting complaint

 - Note whether it is unilateral or bilateral.